remix-run/remix/docs/guides/single-fetch.md

 #### Functions and class instances

-In general, functions cannot be reliably sent over the network, so `function` got serialized as `undefined`:
+In general, functions cannot be reliably sent over the network, so they get serialized as `undefined`:

 ```ts
 import { useLoaderData } from "@remix-run/react";